CRowdCLassic/btc-pre-ann/README.md

 Long story short: It is a successor of the Crowdcoin project network.
 They moved from Neoscrypt to another algorhytm so the old network was abandoned.
 A decission was made to continiue the support of it because the network prove herself to be relaible and trustworthy.
 But the main reason was to stand behind the original idea: to create a place were people interested in crypto meet people who want to share and develop this knowledge - to put it in layman`s terms- an academy and an ico platform.
 And even to broaden it - to create a social network for the crypto realm.
 But not at last: to put the technology where it belongs - because what the technology brings to us have to create the demand and not the value itself.
+The project will be community driven for real and supported by donations at first (an address will be generated to donate directly or by pointing a miner) then with small dev fee in every block generated.

 So after a week of extencive research and serious decision making, this is the next generation of this project`s coin: CRowdCLassic.